Good Traffic but Wrong Clients: The Client Filter Fix

 Stop creating content for everyone.
 Create for ideal clients only.

-Bad content: “5 tips for a great logo”
+“5 tips for a great logo”

-Attracts: People who think branding = logo
+Attracts: People who think branding is a logo

-Good content: “Why funded startups rebrand after Series A—and how to avoid needing to”
+“Why funded startups rebrand after Series A—and how to avoid needing to”

 Attracts: Growth-stage founders with real problems